fstirlitz/luaparse/README.md

 - `locations: false` Store location information on each syntax node.
 - `ranges: false` Store the start and end character locations on each syntax node.
+- `onCreateNode: null` A callback which will be invoked when a syntax node has been completed.
+The node which has been created will be passed as the only parameter.
+- `onCreateScope: null` A callback which will be invoked when a new scope is created.
+- `onDestroyScope: null` A callback which will be invoked when the current scope is destroyed.

 The default options are also exposed through `luaparse.defaultOptions` where they can be overriden globally.